Although I grew up in the heat and humidity of summers in New Jersey, my extended stay in the Pacific Northwest has turned me into a wimp.

 When the thermometer rises above 75 in Bellingham, I wilt.

 Cooking becomes a real chore, not joyful, just tedious.
-Well, except when I make a great Cold Cashew Nut Sauce Noodle Salad Gluten-Free of course.

 Having to teach a class to teens in the midst of the heat wave?

 That is always fun.

 I love to teach.
 Love kids understanding the whys and hows of turning great fresh, organic foods into a meal truly excites my locavore heart.

 But having to cook again when I get home, not so much.